MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

    int
        Recommended number of Morris paths.

-   .. py:method:: apsimNGpy.core.senstivitymanager.SensitivityManager.build_sense_model(self, method: str, aggregation_column_name, base_simulation: str = None, num_path: int = None)
+   .. py:method:: apsimNGpy.core.senstivitymanager.SensitivityManager.build_sense_model(self, method: str, aggregation_column_name, base_simulation: str = None, num_path: int = None, jumps: int = None, intervals: int = None)

    To be released in V0.39.12.21

    Finalize and build the sensitivity analysis experiment inside the APSIM file.

-   This method is a convenience wrapper around :meth:`setup`, providing a simplified interface for creating the sensitivity experiment.
+   This method acts as a convenience wrapper around :meth:`setup`, providing a simplified interface for constructing the sensitivity experiment.
 It configures the sensitivity method (Morris or Sobol), assigns the aggregation column, selects or infers the base simulation, and applies the number of paths for Morris analyses.
-After configuration, the APSIM file is updated and a garbage collection call is issued to ensure clean C# object handling.
+After configuration, the APSIM file is updated and a garbage collection call is issued to ensure clean C# object management.

    Parameters
    ----------